team-singularity/opencv-ocr-test/README.md

 ## Configuration

 You can configure the language of the recognized text by modifying the `lang` parameter in the `image_to_string` function in the `text_recognition.py` file.
-By default, it is set to `'eng'` for English.
+By default, it is set to `'ces'` for English.

 You can also configure the font used for displaying the text by modifying the `font_path` variable in the `text_recognition.py` file.
 By default, it is set to `'arial.ttf'`.